NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV01-shapefile-attributes.md

 ### Adjust Line Width by Attribute

-If we want a unique line width for each factor level or attribute category in our spatial object, we can set the line width in our plot - `lwd=` to the spatial object attribute of interest like so:
+If we want a unique line width for each factor level or attribute category in our spatial object, we can use the same syntax that we used for colors, above.

-`lwd=lines_HARV$TYPE`
+`lwd=c("widthOne", "widthTwo","widthThree")[object$factor]`

 Note that this requires the attribute to be of class `factor`.
 Let's give it a try.